 Step Seven: Test Your Dog

 Before starting this next step, be sure that your pet has passed all the previous steps after many tries.
-If you live in a quieter neighbourhood where the dog is not exposed to too many people and other animals, getting everything right may be more difficult than for someone in a congested environment.
+If you live in a quieter neighborhood where the dog is not exposed to too many people and other animals, getting everything right may be more difficult than for someone in a congested environment.

 What you should do here is to unleash your dog and allow it to lead the way.
 Give it some breathing space and observe how it handles challenges that come naturally.
-For you to be sure that your pet has learned all you have to teach, you will need to also take some time off, study it from a distance and watch how it deals with various challenges from kids, dogs, neighbours, toys, and any other thing that may prove to be distracting.
+For you to be sure that your pet has learned all you have to teach, you will need to also take some time off, study it from a distance and watch how it deals with various challenges from kids, dogs, neighbors, toys, and any other thing that may prove to be distracting.

 That said, there may be times when you may need to remind it with voice commands but if it is having problems, you can always revert to previous steps to ensure that everything is fixed.